theninthsky/client-side-rendering/README.md

 Using prerendering produces the **exact same** SEO results as using SSR in all search engines.

-_Note that if you only care about Google indexing, there's little sense to prerendering your website, since Googlebot crawls JS apps flawlessly._
+_Note that if you only care about Google indexing and you don't need share previews, there's little sense to prerendering your website, since Googlebot crawls JS apps flawlessly._

 ### Social Media Share Previews